Medical devices and procedures may have certain benefits and risks. Benefits and risks associated with Essure are described below.

 - Essure inserts do not contain or release hormones.

-- Essure insertion is typically performed in a doctor’s office.
+- Essure insertion is typically performed in a doctor's office and does not require general anesthesia.

 Essure is the only currently marketed, FDA-approved non-incisional sterilization device for women who want permanent birth control in the United States.
 To read a comparison of Essure and other forms of birth control, you may refer to the product labeling.